 “That’s when we all had the sex pact.
 Tim’s called it off, since I never grew up.”

 “I still love you, Jace.”

-“Then let me fuck you,” Jace kidded him.
+“Then let me fuck you,” Jace kids him.

-Jack was in tears again.
-He had lost both of his long-term lovers at once.
+Jack’s in tears again.
+He has lost both of his long-term lovers at once.